Guide: Your Tilos Island Holiday

-An Overview of Tilos
+An overview of Tilos Island

 Part of the Dodecanese archipelago, the tiny seahorse-shaped island of Tilos sits in the south-east Aegean Sea, midway between Rhodes and Kos.
 Blessed with an abundance of natural springs, it’s a fertile island where wildflowers carpet the ground and the scent of herbs drifts in the gentle breeze.

-The island’s unique environment has led to a fascinating biodiversity, including over 400 species of plants and a number of rare birds such as Bonelli’s eagle, Eleonora’s falcon, Audouin’s gull and Mediterranean shag.
+The island’s unique environment has led to fascinating biodiversity, including over 400 species of plants and a number of rare birds such as Bonelli’s eagle, Eleonora’s falcon, Audouin’s gull, and Mediterranean shag.
 The entire island and surrounding islets are a protected ecological park, meaning tiny Tilos leads the way in environmental protection and ecotourism.

 Although just nine miles long and less than five miles wide, Tilos is filled with treasures for the curious traveller to explore.
 There are 12 mountains and 19 beaches, ranging from a popular sweep of pebble beach in Livadia to a chilled-out sandy stretch in Eristos, and some secluded beaches and coves that can only be reached on foot or via boat.